department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/hospitalization.md

 layout: page-breadcrumbs.html
 title: Time Spent in a Hospital
 source: http://www.benefits.va.gov/COMPENSATION/claims-special-hospital_treatment.asp
-plainlanguage: 10-26-16 Ready for Beth review
+plainlanguage: 10-28-16 certified in compliance with the Plain Writing Act
 template: 4-action-page-pending
 ---

 Did you spend time in a VA hospital or other VA-approved hospital for a disability related to your military service (called a service-connected disability)?
-If yes, you may be able to get added VA support (known as disability compensation or benefits) by getting a temporary 100% disability rating during your hospital stay.
+If yes, you may be able to get added VA support (known as disability compensation or benefits) with a temporary 100% disability rating during your hospital stay.

 <div class="call-out" markdown="1">